 How many satellites are watching Earth?
 (ABC Local Radio QLD, 27 March 2014)

 Detection of MH370 debris required a 'human eyeball operation' (Sydney Morning Herald, 22 March 2014)

 Flight MH370: Indian Ocean objects might have drifted hundreds of miles (The Guardian, 21 March 2014)

 Interview with Prof. Andrew Dempster on using satellites to find the missing MH370 flight (ABC Radio 702, 21 March 2014)

 Interview with Prof. Andrew Dempster on Australian Satellite Technology (ABC TV News ACT, 19 March 2014)

 Interview with Prof. Andrew Dempster on Australia's role in Space (ABC TV News NSW and News 24, 14 March 2014)

 Dude, where's my satellite?
 (TripleJ, 6 March 2014)

 13th Australian Space Science Conference (ASSC)

-ACSER has assisted in organising the 13th Australian Space Science Conference (ASSC), to be held in Sydney at University of NSW.
-This will be the seventh ASSC jointly sponsored and organised by the National Committee for Space and Radio Science (NCSS) and the National Space Society of Australia (NSSA), with the support of the Australian Space Research Institute (ASRI) The ASSC is intended to be the primary annual meeting for Australian research relating to space science.
+ACSER assisted in organising the 13th Australian Space Science Conference (ASSC), held in Sydney at the University of NSW.
+This was the seventh ASSC jointly sponsored and organised by the National Committee for Space and Radio Science (NCSS) and the National Space Society of Australia (NSSA), with the support of the Australian Space Research Institute (ASRI).
+The ASSC is intended to be the primary annual meeting for Australian research relating to space science.
 It welcomes space scientists, engineers, educators, and workers in Industry and Government.